We Are Christ’s Church.

 - The Westminster Shorter Catechism (17th Century)

 - Psalms from the Trinity Psalter Hymnal.
-When we sing psalms, we are singing God’s Word that were the hymnal of Israel and our Savior when He worshiped at the Temple and the synagogue.
+When we sing psalms, we are singing God’s Word that was the hymnal of Israel and our Savior when He worshiped at the Temple and the synagogue.
 The psalms were sung during Christian worship for most of church history, and more and more churches, especially church plants, are returning to the practice of including psalms during worship.

 - Historic hymns from the Trinity Psalter Hymnal are those hymns that many generations of Christians have found trustworthy and comforting.
-We also sing the historic hymns that are being rediscovered by the church when they are set to new tunes by Indelible Grace and Matt Merker among others.
+We also sing the historic hymns that are being rediscovered by the church when they are set to new tunes by Indelible Grace and Matt Merker, among others.

 - New hymns written for congregational singing by Keith & Kristyn Getty, Matt Boswell & Matt Papa, Sandra McCracken, and CityAlight.